 HRS 105.
 Approaches to the Humanities.
-Introduction to the interdisciplinary methods of Humanities study, emphasizing the arts (literature, music, the visual arts and other modes of humanistic expression).
+Advanced study of interdisciplinary methods applied to the arts, including literature, music and other modes of humanistic expression.
+Prerequisite: HRS 010 and HRS 011 or instructor permission.
 3 units.

 HRS 108.
 Approaches to Religious Studies.
 Exploration of the history and methodology of Religious Studies, including the analysis of several significant theories of the origin and function of religion.
 Methods and theories drawn from the disciplines of psychology, sociology, history, anthropology, philosophy and feminist studies.
 3 units.